-- Normally, the starting dose is small and may be taken one to two times a day, but the dose will be gradually increased. - You will be told how much to start taking and how to increase or decrease the dose based on pain relief and side effects.
-The table at the end of the leaflet will help you remember when to increase the dose. - If you are taking antacid medication, it is best to wait for two hours after taking it before taking pregabalin.
+- Normally, the starting dose is small and may be taken between one and three times a day, but the dose will be gradually increased. - You will be told how much to start taking and how to increase or decrease the dose based on pain relief and side effects.
+The table at the end of the leaflet will help you remember when to increase the dose. - If you are taking antacid medication, it is best to wait for two hours after taking it, before taking Gabapentin.

-Pregabalin for the Treatment of Pain
+Gabapentin for the Treatment of Pain

-How is Pregabalin taken?
+How is Gabapentin taken?

-- The capsules should be swallowed whole, with a glass of water. - Pregabalin may be taken on an empty or full stomach. - Do not take more than prescribed.
+- > The tablets should be swallowed whole, with a glass of water. - Gabapentin may be taken on an empty or full stomach. - Do not take more than prescribed.